theochem/horton/doc/dev_getting_started.rst

    Only start changing the code and committing patches once you have changed to a dedicated branch for the implementation of feature `bar`.

-4. Make some changes.
+4. Make some changes in the source code.
 When adding a new feature, also add tests for that feature.
 (The more tests, the better.)

 5. Review your changes with ``git diff``.
 Make sure there are no trailing spaces or trailing blank lines.
-These can be removed with the ``cleancode.sh`` script.
+These can be removed with the ``./cleancode.sh`` script.
+If you created new files, run the ``./updateheaders.py`` script to make sure the new files have the propper headers.

 6. Review the changed/new files with ``git status``